15 reasons why you should go to Bible and theological college or seminary

 I chose to go to Bible and theological college in my late twenties.
 (In Australia, we tend to call seminaries theological colleges).
 I’d spent close to 10 years serving with a church planting team and felt that I needed further equipping for ministry.
 I also wanted to understand my faith more and deepen my spiritual life.

 I wasn’t disappointed.
 Theological college enhanced my gifts and equipped me for ministry.
 It inspired my passion for mission and enriched my understanding of the Bible and theology.
 It further ignited my love for Jesus.
-I was involved in various forms of local church ministry for almost 20 years before joining the faculty of a theological college (I’m now teaching at Stirling Theological College in Melbourne, Australia).
+I was involved in various forms of local church ministry for almost 20 years before joining the faculty of a theological college (I’m now the Principal of Stirling Theological College, which is a national Australian seminary and Bible and theological college).
 I decided to teach at a theological college because I’ve seen how great ministry training and theological education changes lives, who go on to change lives.

 I’ve come to the conviction that the best theological colleges (and seminaries, Bible colleges, and divinity schools) seek to equip and build you up in these 15 key areas.
 And they work closely with churches in this ministry.